COVID-19 Travel Information for Anchorage, AK

 Traveling to Alaska

-- Complete a Travel Declaration Form and Self-Isolation Plan in the Alaska Travel Portal.
+All travelers, including Alaska residents, must fill out a Travel Declaration Form and Self-Isolation Plan via the Alaska Travel Portal.

 Arriving in Anchorage

 What public health and safety rules do I need to know about during my stay in Anchorage?

 The State of Alaska asks that travelers minimize public interactions for 14 days, or until receiving negative results from a second test taken at least a week after arrival.

 Minimizing interactions means avoiding gatherings and indoor public spaces, choosing takeout or delivery options instead of dining in, and wearing face masks when in close proximity with others outside your party.